 The Company established a Nominating Committee in March 2004.
-Consequently, the Company did not have a standing nominating committee or a committee performing similar functions during the 2003 fiscal year.
 The Nominating Committee has a written charter, which is available on our website at www.crosscountry.com.
-The members of the Nominating Committee were Thomas C. Dircks and Karen

-Bechtel until April 2004, each of whom was independent under Marketplace Rule 4200(a) (15) of the NASD.
+The members of the Nominating Committee were Thomas C. Dircks and Karen H. Bechtel until April 2004, each of whom was independent under Marketplace Rule 4200(a) (15) of the NASD.
 Thomas C. Dircks is the Chairman of the Nominating Committee.
-In April 2004 Mr. Fry replaced Ms. Bechtel on the Nominating Committee.
-Mr. Fry is an independent director under Market Place Rule 4200(a) (15) of the NASD.
+In April 2004, Mr. Fry replaced Ms. Bechtel on the Nominating Committee.
+Mr. Fry is an independent director under Marketplace Rule 4200(a) (15) of the NASD.
 The duties of the Nominating Committee are summarized as follows:

-- identifying individuals qualified to become Board members; - evaluating and recommending for the Board's selection nominees to fill positions on the Board; and - overseeing the evaluation of the Board and management.
+- identifying individuals qualified to become Board members; - · evaluating and recommending for the Board's selection nominees to fill positions on the Board; and - · overseeing the evaluation of the Board and management.